db-migrate/node-db-migrate/README.md

 Remove a column from an existing database table

-* tableName - name of table to add a column to
+* tableName - name of table to remove a column from
-* columnName - name of the column to add
+* columnName - name of the column to remove
 * callback(err) - callback that will be invoked after removing the column

 ### renameColumn(tableName, oldColumnName, newColumnName, callback)